Last Updated on December 2, 2021 by cmoarz

 3. Plantlife – Plants for indoor box turtle habitat

-Whether you have an indoor box turtle enclosure or out, it’s important your turtle has access to tons of plant life to make him feel right at home, just like his natural environment.
+Whether you have an indoor box turtle enclosure or outdoor turtle enclosure, it’s important your turtle has access to tons of plant life to make him feel right at home, just like his natural environment.

 While it’s not always easy to match eastern united states plant life, You can get pretty close.
 Just be sure whatever plants you choose to use are turtle safe and can survive the appropriate temperature of your turtle enclosure.